 The DFG project “The Cuneiform Texts in the Babylon Collection of the Istanbul Archaeological Museums (Eski Şark Eserleri Müzesi)”, directed by Heeßel and Schwemer at their respective universities, aims to publish these cuneiform records, both in book form and as digital editions online (open access).
 With the support of Greta Van Buylaere, Schwemer and Heeßel will prepare cuneiform copies based on the photos of the clay tablets.
-These copies will be checked with the original tablets in the Archaeological Museums of Istanbul during research visits to Turkey in the second and third years of the project.
+These copies will be checked with the original tablets in the Archaeological Museums of Istanbul during research visits to Turkey.
 The photos also form the basis of the tablets’ comprehensive, critical and annotated editions, which will be prepared by Van Buylaere.
 She will also publish a new assessment of the bricks and their inscriptions in a contribution to Schachner’s volume on the archaeological finds in Istanbul.

 A digital version of the corpus will complement the paper edition.
 On CunIsto (Cuneiform Manuscripts in Istanbul online), which will be prepared by Van Buylaere, the Babylon texts are presented in transliteration and translation, and, in the case of composite texts, with online scores.
 The online corpus will not only make the texts available to scholars everywhere in the world including the Middle East but will also provide advanced search possibilities both within the transliterated texts and within the translations.